I Struggle With Fertility—Here's What I Wish My Pregnant Friends Knew

-I knew early on that if I let my infertility consume me, I might lose my passion for a job that I love.
+I knew early on that if I let my inability to get pregnant consume me, I might lose my passion for a job that I love.
 I may ruin the relationship with my husband whom I cherish.
 I may lose friends who are going through the next phases of their lives and who recognize that they have something that I desperately want.

-I have already lost so much through infertility — but I refuse to lose everything.
-I refuse to let my infertility redefine who I am.
+I have already lost so much through fertility struggles, but I refuse to lose everything.
+I refuse to let these challenges redefine who I am.

 1. I don’t feel angry, sad, or resentful.